Material Issue 8

 Basic Policy

 In the fields of forestry and wooden construction business, where tradition and experience have been emphasized, it is necessary to raise economic efficiency and increase added value through market reforms such as DX and innovation, in view of the situation such as decrease and aging of main players, technological advancement and globalization, and future demand expansion.
+Global acceleration of digitalization in procurement, design and construction of buildings, utilization of technology and AI technology, and digitalization of end consumers, delayed responses can result in cost disadvantages compared to competitors and can lead to loss of customer contact and opportunities to win new customers.

 The Sumitomo Forestry Group aims to ensure quality and quantity of wood resources and provide them with high added value by improving efficiency of sales activities and supply chains through DX and innovation.
 In the field of elderly care business, which faces similar challenges, we will introduce innovations to increase added value and improve operational efficiency, such as user safety and security.